-An increase of £33 million in Barnett consequentials between capital and financial transactions.
-There was an increase of £39 million to the capital Block Grant with consequentials generated at UK Main Supply Estimates 2023-24, which had not been added to the budget at the ABR, and a further £6 million increase announced at the Autumn Statement 2023.
+An increase of £27 million in Barnett consequentials between capital and financial transactions.
+There was an increase of £39 million to the capital Block Grant with consequentials generated at UK Main Supply Estimates 2023-24, which had not been added to the budget at the ABR.
 For financial transactions, the UK Main Supply Estimates 2023-24 confirmed a reduction of £12 million in consequentials.